elotroalex/chiens/_texts/translation.md

 - {:.sp} The Good People.

-- {:.pr} It's funny, pretty sure we don't know him.
+- {:.pr} That's weird; pretty sure we don't know him.
 We spend our lives planting stones.

 ---